weder96/aws-certification-learning/module-8/README.md

 - Aurora PostgreSQL support for Kerberos and Microsoft Active Directory provides the benefits of single sign-on and centralized authentication of Aurora PostgreSQL database users.
 In addition to password-based and IAM-based authentication methods, you can also authenticate using AWS Managed Microsoft AD Service

+### **RDS & Aurora Security**

+-  At-rest encryption:
+-  Database master & replicas encryption using AWS KMS – must be defined as launch time
+-  If the master is not encrypted, the read replicas cannot be encrypted
+-  To encrypt an un-encrypted database, go through a DB snapshot & restore as encrypted
+-  In-flight encryption: TLS-ready by default, use the AWS TLS root certificates client-side
+-  IAM Authentication: IAM roles to connect to your database (instead of username/pw)
+-  Security Groups: Control Network access to your RDS / Aurora DB
+-  No SSH available except on RDS Custom
+-  Audit Logs can be enabled and sent to CloudWatch Logs for longer retention

 **Cheat Sheets**